 How to Succeed in Senior Living Construction

-There’s a reason why residents at Presby’s Inspired Life senior living facility stop the superintendent and tell him what a pleasure it is having the Horst Special Services team working in their living space—and that reason starts with Ryan Null.
+There’s a reason why residents at HumanGood (formerly Presby’s Inspired Life) senior living community stop the superintendent and tell him what a pleasure it is having the Horst 3R Team working in their living space—and that reason starts with Ryan Null.
 Ryan learned the ropes early on in his career, having managed a number of complex renovations at the VA Hospital in Virginia.
 There, he was often renovating a wing, just a few feet away from returning veterans being treated for major injuries.

 “To us, every renovation or upgrade project is really part of our client’s master plan, where we strive to participate as an integral partner and resource.
 This illustrates our overall approach—which is to give our clients the VIP treatment.”